hodefoting/gedl/README.md

 containg keyframe=value pairs in a clip local interpolated time space {0=3.0 3=0.2 10=}.
 The format for the animated properties are likely to change as the current place-holder linear only format is supplanted.

-### future plans

-Elements acting on top of the single-track timeline, possibly covering all the timeline or just some clips.
-For filtering/replacing/overlaying video/audio.
-This working similar to annotations/comments, that float with clips as preceding clips in the timeline change duration / position.
-This should expand the possible feature scope to video picture in picture, global color / mood adjustments - audio bleeping, mixing in music - and probably more.

 ### caching architecture